Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Results

 \subsubsection{Distribution of Narrative-Derived TQS}

 Figure~\ref{fig:score_distribution} illustrates the distribution of TQS derived from clinical narratives.
-The majority of trajectories are assigned scores of 4–5, corresponding to survival with varying degrees of recovery, while lower scores capture mortality and severe morbidity.
-The presence of intermediate scores highlights that narrative-derived labeling provides a graded and clinically nuanced assessment of trajectory quality beyond coarse outcome endpoints.
+Most trajectories received scores of 4--5, corresponding to survival with varying degrees of recovery, whereas lower scores captured mortality and severe morbidity.
+The presence of intermediate categories indicates that narrative-derived labeling provides a graded assessment of clinical trajectory quality beyond binary outcomes.

-In addition, the associated confidence values—reflecting the relevance of each case to sepsis-related management—are relatively consistent across score categories.
-This indicates that the scoring process is appropriately driven by the extent to which the clinical course meaningfully informs treatment evaluation rather than solely by the clarity of the ultimate outcome.